joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 5. Safety
 The free time needed for a healthy work life balance can be divided into two categories:

 how much time Jolien and Joe have to relax during workweeks, and how much time they have to go on vacation.
-When it comes to work life balance, if he wants to, Joe can work on average 34.4 hours per week (source).
-On the other hand, Jolien is much more likely to find a great work life balance and only work 29 hours per week (source).
+When it comes to work life balance, if he wants to, Joe can work on average [34.4 hours per week](https://www.thebalancecareers.com/what-is-the-average-hours-per-week-worked-in-the-us-2060631#:~:text=The%20Bureau%20of%20Labor%20Statistics,of%2034.4%20hours%20per%20week.).
+On the other hand, Jolien is much more likely to find a great work life balance and only work [29 hours per week](https://www.techrepublic.com/article/infographic-this-country-has-the-worlds-shortest-work-week/).

 But, that is not everything, what about vacation?

-Well, in the United States, while Joe’s employer is not required by law to grant him any days off, he is graciously awarded 10 days off every year.
+Well, in the United States, while Joe’s employer is not required by law to grant him any days off, he is graciously awarded [10 days off](https://www.cnbc.com/2018/07/05/heres-how-many-paid-vacation-days-the-typical-american-worker-gets-.html) every year.
 Just enough for that vacation to the Netherlands, where he is likely to bump into Jolien strolling around town because her employers, while required to give her a 20 days off, graciously gave her 25 days off.

 Alright, next up healthcare quality.

 We have already established that healthcare is much more expensive in the United States.
 But, is it much better?
-Well, one thing is for sure and that is that some of the best hospitals in the world can be found in the United States (source).
+Well, one thing is for sure and that is that some of the best hospitals in the world [can be found in the United States](https://www.newsweek.com/best-hospitals-2021).
 However, the chance of Joe getting treated in one of these is very slim.

 So, let’s look at the average quality of healthcare instead.

-On the healthcare quality index (source), the Netherlands ranks 11th and the United States ranks 30th.
-Also, 3.2 hospital beds per 100k citizens in the Netherlands versus 2.9 in the United States (source).
+On the [healthcare quality index](https://www.numbeo.com/health-care/rankings_by_country.jsp), the Netherlands ranks 11th and the United States ranks 30th.
+Also, 3.2 hospital beds per 100k citizens in the Netherlands versus 2.9 in the United States ([source](https://data.oecd.org/healtheqt/hospital-beds.htm)).
 Finally, life expectancy in the Netherlands is a bit higher at 82 years, whereas in the United States it is only 79 years….

 So, Joe pays more and, on average, gets less….

 What’s more, say that Joe or Jolien get sick without needing to go to the hospital.

 Obviously, this will still have economic consequences since then they might not be able to show up for work.

 Not a problem in the Netherlands, where you can get up to 2 years of paid sick days.

 Obviously though, Jolien will need to prove that with a doctor’s note.
 But, while on sick leave, an employer is not allowed to fire Jolien.

-On the other side of the Atlantic, Joe is again at a disadvantage, while the family and medical leave act specifies that he can take up to 12 weeks of unpaid leave for e.g. a serious health conditions, there have been quite a few reports of people being fearful to call sick to work (source).
+On the other side of the Atlantic, Joe is again at a disadvantage, while the family and medical leave act specifies that he can take up to 12 weeks of unpaid leave for e.g. a serious health conditions, there have been quite a few reports of people being [fearful to call sick to work](https://www.thebalancecareers.com/can-you-get-fired-for-calling-in-sick-2063945).
 Not surprising, since an employer can fire him at will in the U.S.

 So, let’s just avoid getting in the hospital then shall we?